Agapitus1/POC-Ransomware---AES-Key/README.md

 `TargetFiles` -> .pdf .xls* .ppt* .doc* .accd* .rtf .txt .csv .jpg .jpeg .png .gif .avi .midi .mov mp3 .mp4 .mpeg .mpeg2 .mpeg3 .mpg .ogg

-## Credits

-The author of the [FileCryptography.psm1](FileCryptography.psm1) is Tyler Siegrist, and he is also credited in the module's docstring.